What If My Hearing Is Normal?

 - Counseling and aural rehabilitation is key!
 Communication strategies to improve hearing in complex environments can be a significant impact on a patient’s quality of life.
 One does not have to wear hearing aids to receive personalized Audiology services.

-- Some patients with hidden hearing loss may benefit from the careful use of OTC hearing devices or personal sound amplifiers (PSAPS).
+- Some patients with hidden hearing loss may benefit from the careful use of OTC hearing devices, low gain prescription hearing aids, or personal sound amplifiers (PSAPS).
 These non-programmable devices can provide a situational boost in sound to improve attention and distance listening.
 OTC devices should still be fit in the context of a treatment plan and can be evaluated for safety by your Audiologist.

 You are NOT without Options!